tangb/cleepapp-system/README.md

 ## Advanced options panel

-Options in this panel allows you to restart or halt properly the device.
+Options in this panel allows you to restart or poweroff properly the device.
 Properly means Cleep configuration will be saved before action.

 It also allows you to restart Cleep application.